-Winter Storm Grayson, the bomb cyclone that took large parts of the US and East Coast by surprise this January has wreaked havoc for millions, including
+Winter Storm Grayson, the bomb cyclone that took large parts of the US and East Coast by surprise in January 2018, wreaked havoc for millions, including cemeterians.

-Winter Storm Grayson is the first powerful weather event to hit the United States since Hurricane Sandy and covered the American East Coast with heavy snow.
+Winter Storm Grayson was the first powerful weather event to hit the United States since Hurricane Sandy and covered the American East Coast with heavy snow.

 Conditions were so severe that even Florida's capital, Tallahassee, suffered from heavy snowfalls for the first time in thirty years.